-- 6.13.4 In determining a chilled water plant's power & energy input, the inputs to all equipment for producing the cooling output, such as chiller compressors, circulation pumps of condensers or cooling towers, condenser fans, cooling tower fans, radiator fans etc. should be included, whereas the inputs to chilled water pumps should be excluded.
-Likewise for a heated water plant, the inputs to all equipment for producing the heating output, such as heat pump compressors, circulation pumps on heat input side of water source heat pumps, fans of air source heat pumps, boilers or hot water heaters etc. should be included, whereas the inputs to heated water pumps should be excluded. - 6.13.5 The measurement parameters as stated in clause 6.13.1 and 6.13.2 should be trended every 15 minutes and include hourly, daily, monthly, and annual data.
+- 6.13.4 In determining a chilled water plant's power & energy input, the inputs to all equipment for producing the cooling output, such as chiller compressors, circulation pumps of chillers, condensers or cooling towers, condenser fans, cooling tower fans, radiator fans etc. should be included.
+Likewise for a heated water plant, the inputs to all equipment for producing the heating output, such as heat pump compressors, circulation pumps on heat input and output side of water source heat pumps, fans of air source heat pumps, boilers or hot water heaters etc. should be included. - 6.13.5 The measurement parameters as stated in clause 6.13.1 and 6.13.2 should be trended every 15 minutes and include hourly, daily, monthly, and annual data.
 The monitoring facilities should be capable of maintaining all data collected for a minimum of 36 months. - 6.13.6 For each of an air handling unit, with an individual motor or an array of motors with the rated motor power totaling 5 kW or above, being accommodated in plant room, metering devices or the provision of measurement should be provided for measurement of power (kW) consumption of the air handling unit. - 6.14 Direct Digital Control (DDC) - 6.14.1 DDC should be provided for - - (a) a chilled/heated water plant and all the coils and terminal units served by the plant when the plant is of 350 kW or above cooling/heating capacity serving more than three zones; and - (b) an air distribution system for a conditioned space with system fan motor power of 7.45 kW or above. - 6.14.2 The DDC should be capable of - (a) monitoring zone and system demand for fan pressure, pump pressure, heating and cooling; - (b) transferring the zone and system demand to air distribution system controllers and from air distribution systems to plant controllers; and - (c) trending and graphically displaying input and output points.